jamesyjh/calendar/readme.md

 ## Structure
- Project Root<br />
+ Project Root
+     ├── scripts
+         ├── Calendar.js    // Model class defining the properties of a calendar and accessor methods ├── Logger.js      // Debugging tool rendered at the bottom of the browser
+         └── main.js        // Uses Calendar class to dynamically update the static HTML content

- ├── index.html         // Default page<br />
+     ├── index.html         // Default page
      ├── main.css           // Base Styles.
-Available globally in the application<br />
- ├── preview.png        // Screenshot of application <br />
+Available globally in the application ├── preview.png        // Screenshot of application
- ├── readme.md          // Contains general information about this project<br />
+     └── readme.md          // Contains general information about this project
- └── scripts             <br />
-     ├── Calendar.js    // Model class defining the properties of a calendar and accessor methods<br />
-     ├── Logger.js      // Debugging tool rendered at the bottom of the browser  <br />
-     └── main.js        // Uses Calendar class to dynamically update the static HTML content<br />